comychitz/intro_to_programming/README.md

   // do something...
 }
 ```
-Now, if we wanted to react different when the condition is not met, we can
+Now, if we wanted to react differently when the condition is not met, we can
 introduce an `else` clause to our if statement.
 ```c++
 if(/* some condition is met */)